curi/websites/_posts/2017-08-01-philosophy-consulting.md

 ## Example Projects

+- I explain philosophical issues to you, answer questions, or help with philosophical research.
 - I answer a [question][86] or [explain something][87] you don’t [understand][88].
 - I help you [learn][89] something or learn how to [learn][90].
 - You [tell me a problem][91], I figure out a solution and help you use it.